JuliaArrays/OffsetArrays.jl/docs/src/internals.md

 2. At the second step, the result obtained from the previous step treated again to convert it to a `Tuple` of `AbstractUnitRange`s to handle cases where the first step doesn't achieve this.
 An additional customization option may be specified at this stage: a type may be converted either to a single `AbstractUnitRange{Int}`, or to a `Tuple` of them.
 A type might specify which of these two behaviours is desired by extending [`OffsetArrays.AxisConversionStyle`](@ref).
 An example of a type that is acted upon at this stage is `CartesianIndices`, which is converted to a `Tuple` of `AbstractUnitRange`s.

-For example, here is a custom type that leads to zero-based indexing:
+For example, here are a couple of custom type that facilitate zero-based indexing:

 ```jldoctest; setup = :(using OffsetArrays)
 julia> struct ZeroBasedIndexing end